-In February 2004, the Board of Regents approved and chartered the Williamsburg Charter High School ("WCHS" or the "School") in New York City School Community School District (CSD) 14.
+In February 2004, the Board of Regents approved and chartered the Williamsburg Charter High School ("WCHS" or the "School") in New York City Community School District (CSD) 14.
 The school is currently authorized by the New York City Department of Education Chancellor and is seeking to have the Board of Regents serve as its authorizer.

-The school provided the following rationale for requesting the authorizer change:
+Rationale for requesting the authorizer change:

-The school stated that they know the culture of the New York State Board of Regents encourages direct and open dialogue, and believe they would greatly benefit from being able to transfer authorizers from the New York City Department of Education to the New York State Board of regents.
+The school stated that they know the culture of the New York State Board of Regents encourages direct and open dialogue, and believe they would greatly benefit from being able to transfer authorizers from the New York City Department of Education to the New York State Board of Regents.
 The school also articulated in its application that the Board of Regents engages in a partnership with the Charter Schools they authorize and the school would value building this relationship with the Board of Regents.